Working With 18Kt Rose Gold

 Sand the inside of the rings using #280-grit emery paper.
 Repeat the procedure using #320grit emery paper.

 Rubber-wheel the outside surfaces of the castings.
 Start with a coarse-grit wheel, then a medium-grit, and finish with a fine-grit wheel.
 Move the wheel in alternating diagonal directions using overlapping strokes.

 Buff-stick all flat surfaces using #280-grit emery paper, then #320-grit paper.
 Again, stroke in alternating diagonal directions and overlap the strokes.

-Using a unitized wheel, reduce the surface scratches left by the empty papers.
+Using a unitized wheel, reduce the surface scratches left by the emery papers.
 Start with a #400, then a #500, and finish with a #600-girt wheel.
 Remember to use overlapping and alternating diagonal strokes.

-If porosity is present it the casting, lightly burnish or hammer the surface affected by pits.
+If porosity is present in the casting, lightly burnish or hammer the surface affected by pits.
 This can be done using a reciprocating hammer or burnisher.
 The hammer and burnisher should have surfaces that are highly polished.